jordanhaddadi/jordan-portfolio/README.md

 Living and loving in the North East, Jordan is passionate about the web, design, photography & travel.

+## About My Portfolio

+My portfolio was created from scratch, without template or helpers, to showcase my skill as a developer & designer.
+You can view my resume, contact me through popular social platforms and/or email, view some recent works and learn more about me.

 ## Live Version Link
 http://www.jordanhaddadi.com/